Information for Summer Term Pre-College Programs Staff

 Program Assistant Job Description

-Compensation includes a weekly salary ($450), private room, dining plan (19 meals/week), and a MicroFridge in a BU residence hall for the duration of your summer employment.
+Compensation includes a weekly salary ($450), dining plan (19 meals/week), and an air-conditioned private room in a BU residence hall for the duration of your summer employment.

 PAs may have an additional part-time work commitment if their hours are approved by the Summer Term office.
 The PA role must be your first priority for the duration of your employment.